Red Sanders Task Force to focus on PD Act cases

 The Andhra Pradesh Red Sanders Anti-Smuggling Task Force (RSASTF) formed in January 2015 is all set to focus on notorious red sanders smugglers and filing of PD (Preventive Detention) Act cases against them, in addition to referring them to the Central agencies for property attachment.

-Though formed 22 months ago, the Task Force had its own police station only four months ago, giving it a big relief and opportunity to handle affairs independently.
+Though formed 22 months ago, the Task Force had its own police station four months ago, giving it a big relief and opportunity to handle affairs independently.
 Prior to this development, the Task Force had to entirely depend on the Police and the Forest Department staff.
+The force personnel were under instructions to compulsorily associate with the two departments in undertaking combing operations.
+In case of nabbing of woodcutters inside the forests and fringe villages, the accused had to be handed over either of the staff for prosecution.
+The infamous April 7, 2015 encounter in the Seshachalam hills near Tirupati, in which 20 TN woodcutters were gunned down, took place under these circumstances.

+With the establishment of its own police station at Tirupati, the Task Force personnel observe that it is set to slowly usher in a new regime against red sanders smuggling.
+Prior to formation of its police station, the Task Force officials had to take all the pains to carry the seized logs and shift the nabbed woodcutters and smugglers to the area police stations to prompt filing of cases.
+In some cases, the Task Force had to linger there for a couple of days and nights under tree shades along with seizures and accused.
+“Now, no more dilly-dallying or waiting for days together to get cases filed,” a Task Force Inspector observed.

+Referring to the acute shortage of staff in the Force, RSASTF chief and DIG M. Kantha Rao said that in spite of several hardships, the personnel could perform well, having nabbed hundreds of trespassers into the Seshachalam hills.
+“Our police station will work in the direction of contributing its mite to the criminal justice system.
+Our primary goals are investigations and commando operations.
+From now on, our men can undertake Nakha Bandhis (flash raids) and open public actions, including arrests of notorious elements,” he said.